The unemployment levels of disabled people are high. A staggering 9.1% compared to 3.6% for people without disabilities.

-A great example of this is BrewDog, starting in 2009 from humble beginnings and a passion for brewing beer.
-They wanted to create a craft beer similar to those they had tasted in California and now have a business valued at more than 1 billion.
+A great example of this is BrewDog.
+Started in 2009 from humble beginnings and a passion for brewing beer.
+They wanted to create a craft beer similar to those they had tasted in California.
+They now have a business valued at more than 1 billion.

 So, why is it that deaf people are entering the workplace with a lack of confidence; and what’s causing it?

 Back in 1997, a green paper called Excellence for all children meeting special educational needs was produced.
-This was the new Labour government seeking to create an inclusive education by “extending the capacity of mainstream schools to provide for children with a wide range of needs”.
+This was the new Labour government seeking to create an inclusive education.
+Their aim was to “extend the capacity of mainstream schools to provide for children with a wide range of needs”.

 When we refer to ‘mainstream’, we are talking about deaf children attending a school where their peers have no disabilities.
 The majority of the time, that deaf child will be the only deaf child in the class and sometimes in the school.

 When you’re the only deaf child, a hearing environment can be challenging and isolating.
 It’s often hard to follow all of the lesson and easy to feel like you don’t fit in with your peers.

 A BBC article in early 2019, reported that only 30.6% of deaf children achieve a GCSE ‘strong’ pass – which is grade 5 or above in both English and maths.
 This is compared to 48.3% of children with no special educational needs.

 This lack of opportunity puts deaf school leavers at a disadvantage, with fewer choices when it comes to university places and often leaving school not knowing what path to take.

 Facing these challenges can create a lack of confidence for the deaf.